sourceduty/Math/README.md

 Universally formatting a personality or person would imply creating a standardized template for how individuals should think, feel, or behave, which risks erasing the uniqueness that defines human diversity.
 Such an approach could promote uniformity and predictability, potentially aiding in societal organization or collaboration, but it often clashes with the complex, dynamic nature of individual identities.
 Attempts at universal formatting might manifest in cultural norms, education systems, or workplace protocols, yet they often fail to account for differences in values, experiences, and aspirations.
 This tension highlights the challenge of balancing shared frameworks with the freedom to deviate, as rigidly applied universal formats can suppress creativity and authenticity, hindering the rich variation that drives innovation and human connection.

+Being a format that endures and adapts across lifetimes or centuries implies embodying a role, idea, or essence so integral that it transcends the limitations of a single existence.
+It suggests a continuity of purpose, where each generation or iteration refines and evolves the framework while maintaining its core identity.
+This kind of existence demands resilience, adaptability, and a deep connection to universal principles that remain relevant despite societal, cultural, or technological changes.
+Over hundreds of years, such a format would absorb the lessons of time, integrating wisdom from countless experiences while remaining grounded in its foundational purpose.
+This longevity is both a testament to its versatility and a challenge to remain authentic in a constantly shifting world.

 <br>
 </details>